LeeEd1/project-mystic/README.md

 ### Audience

-I hope people of all ages, from 5 to 100 can discover the magical and enchanting journey that Harry Potter offers.
+I hope people of all ages can discover the magical and enchanting journey that Harry Potter offers.
 My goal is to raise awareness about its universal appeal and recognition across generations.
+Ideal users aged 5 to 40.

 ### Communication